About the training we provide

 To see the Re-engage equal opportunities policy, please click on the following link:

 Your volunteering role should never involve giving advice to an older person.
-If the older person you’re speaking to does have a specific issue they need help with, you may want to give them the contact details of any of the organisations below.
-The majority of these websites also have up-to-date COVID-19 advice.
+If the older person you’re speaking to does have a specific issue they need help with, you’ll find organisations that may be able to help on our signposting page.

 Keeping in contact with us